UST Projector Creates Huge Image, Inches from Screen

 The Viewing Distance and Screen Size Recommendations Chart below features just two columns.
 In the first column is the horizontal viewing distance measured between where your projection screen surface will be located, and where your eyes will be while comfortably seated, rounded to the nearest whole foot.
 In the second column are the corresponding ranges of recommended diagonal screen sizes in inches, from smallest and least immersive to largest and most immersive that work best for each viewing distance.

-Based on the chart above, the AWOL Vision LTV-3500 Pro triple-laser 4K UST projector and lower-gain 150″ diagonal (12½ foot) “Cinematic” ALR wall-mount fixed-frame projection screen pictured below will work best together inside a darker, at-least-semi-light-controlled room within a viewing distance range of 15 to 22 feet. see more bundles for home theater
+Based on the chart above, the AWOL Vision LTV-3500 Pro triple-laser 4K UST projector and lower-gain 132″ diagonal (11 foot) “Cinematic” ALR wall-mount fixed-frame projection screen pictured below will work best together inside a darker, at-least-semi-light-controlled room within an ideal viewing distance range of about 14 to 19 feet. see more bundles for home theater

 An “Ultra Short Throw” Projector is so-named because the distance it projects from the lens to the screen surface is extremely short.
 UST projectors are conveniently designed to be located vertically about a foot or a foot and a half or so underneath the bottom edge of a projection screen, placed horizontally just a few inches to a foot and half or so away from the wall, sitting atop a stand or inside a cabinet that extends a few feet out from the wall into your room, similar to a typical television stand.
-Alternatively, some ultra short throw projectors allow you to hang them from the ceiling using optional mounting hardware, flipped “upside down” together with a wall-mounted ALR projection screen that is also flipped “upside down”.
+Alternatively, some ultra short throw projectors allow you to hang them from the ceiling using optional mounting hardware, flipped “upside down” installed together with a wall-mounted UST ALR screen in which the projection material has been rotated 180 degrees.
 A UST projector can produce a bright, colorful, high-contrast image even during daytime because it is located so near the screen, even in a living room, den, basement, or other environment with some ambient lighting issues.
 Of course, you will further improve the image contrast and detail if you can set it up in a darkened room such as a dedicated home theater.

 Lastly, ultra short throw projectors do have built-in speakers similar to a small soundbar mounted inside the front of them, but you will definitely want to consider connecting your UST projector to a separate surround sound audio system using its HDMI eARC/ARC connection to create an immersive audiovisual experience at home that rivals going to your local movie theater.

-Two alternative domain names, USTprojectors.com and USTscreen.com both URL forward to the homepage of this USTProjector.com website when entered directly into the address bar of your web browser.
+Alternative domains UltraShortThrowProjector.com, UltraShortThrow.com, USTprojectors.com, and USTscreen.com each URL forward to the homepage of this USTprojector.com website when entered directly into the address bar of your web browser.

 email@USTprojector.com